libing-shen/The-evolution-of-shame-and-guilt/README.md

 # The-evolution-of-shame-and-guilt

-This repository holds the Perl codes for simulations of
+This repository holds the Perl codes for studying the evolution of shame and guilt in a virtual human group.